mendaomn/master-thesis/src/ch1/ch1.md

  - processing time
  - date
  - time of the day
- - resence of a stacktrace (YES or NO)
+ - presence of a stacktrace (YES or NO)

 In case a stacktrace is present, clicking on "YES" will lead to a view showing: